 HDAA is proud to be accredited to provide ISO 9001 assessment and certification, and with more than a million organisations worldwide certified to ISO 9001, it is fair to say that ISO 9001 certification is globally recognised as the benchmark for measuring organisations’ quality management systems.

 The focus of HDAA is on working with health and human service providers to support improvement.
 Our approach is to get alongside you to design an assessment that meets your particular situation and needs.
 For instance, prior to the assessment process beginning we can work with you to complete a “pre-assessment” or “gap-analysis” as well as provide you with a unique self-assessment system to develop a plan of improvement that guides you toward success.

-Our individualised approach means we are also able to combine, or bundle your ISO 9001 assessment with other standards assessment where suitable (e.g. Department of Human Services Standards in Victoria, the National Safety and Quality in Health Care Services Standards or the jobactive Quality Assurance Framework).
+Our individualised approach means we are also able to combine, or bundle your ISO 9001 assessment with other standards assessment where suitable (e.g. Department of Human Services Standards in Victoria and the National Safety and Quality in Health Care Services Standards).
 This provides a much more integrated, streamlined and cost effective assessment event and one inclusive quality development program.

 We will be able to talk through your requirements and answer questions that you might have.
 We will also be able to talk through the certification process.

 The benefits of achieving certification to the ISO 9001 Quality Management Systems standard are evident and not only from a more consistent application of your business processes but also from a marketing and organisation positioning perspective.
 Organisations certified to ISO 9001 are recognised as organisations that perform to a higher customer focused standard.

 Certification to ISO 9001 provides a public statement that an independent organisation has assessed your organisation and found it to be an organisation that, because of its business processes, operates to benefit: a) customers, b) employees, c) funders/shareholders, and d) suppliers.